OctopusDeploy/blog/blog/2022-q2/aws-vpc-private/index.md

 One or more subnets can be placed in a VPC.
 It is possible to mix and match public and private subnets in a VPC, allowing some resources in the VPC to access the internet, and some to only access other resources in the VPC.

-A VPC with private subnets is the easiest to configure, which you'll do in the next section.
+A VPC with private subnets is the easiest to configure, which you do in the next section.

 ## Creating a VPC with private subnets